 In order to sell devices that have a declining purchase price while maintaining our Device gross margin, we need to continually reduce device and sourcing costs.
 To manage sourcing costs, we collaborate with our third-party manufacturers to attempt to engineer cost-effective designs for our devices.
-In addition, we rely on our third-party manufacturers to manage the prices paid for components used in our devices, especially key components such as LCD and OLED panels.
+In addition, we rely on our third-party manufacturers to manage the prices paid for components used in our devices, especially key components such as LCD panels.
 We must also manage our logistics and other costs to reduce overall device costs.
 Our cost reduction efforts may not allow us to keep pace with competitive pricing pressures or declining prices.
 We cannot guarantee that we will be able to achieve any or sufficient cost reductions to enable us to reduce the price of our devices to remain competitive without margin declines, which could be significant.
+In addition, macroeconomic effects such as inflation, volatile fuel prices, foreign currency fluctuations, impacts of COVID-19, such as the release of lockdown measures in China and corresponding rise in COVID-19 cases in early 2023, and geopolitical events in Asia have contributed to global supply chain challenges and could result in future inventory shortages or cost increases.
+In particular, our business would likely be impacted by disruptions to our supply chain that could result from escalating tensions or potential conflicts in the region surrounding the Taiwan Strait.
+If such conditions impact our suppliers, contract manufacturers, logistics providers and distributors, they could lead to increases in cost of materials and higher shipping and transportation rates, which could adversely affect our overall device costs and Device gross margin.